smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 source code.
 This document is meant to provide a complimentary overview of the most important structures, while source code comments go into greater detail, especially on more ancillary topics.

-[Meta: Ideally the comments and this document could be brought into greater alignment.
-Some possibilities include cross-references from comments to this document, automatically copying certain fragments from the source to here, and (manually) copying or moving some of this material into comments.
-Selecting and implementing a strategy for alignment is a topic for discussion.]

 Definitions of terms